-By the time the sun’s energy reaches the surface of the earth, about 43% of its total energy is within the visible or PAR region, while 52% is in the infrared (IR) or heat region and 5% is in the ultraviolet (UV) region.
-Although plants may be both negatively and positively affected by energy in the IR or UV wavelengths, they do not directly use light in these wavelengths for photosynthesis.
+By the time the sun’s energy reaches the surface of the earth, about 43% of its total energy is within the visible or PAR region, while 52% is in the infrared (IR) or heat region and 5% is in the ultraviolet (UV) region Although plants may be both negatively and positively affected by energy in the IR or UV wavelengths, they do not directly use light in these wavelengths or photosynthesis.
 In effect, we can say that the sun is 43% efficient at producing PAR energy.
-Figure 6 shows the sun’s electromagnetic spectrum with the UV, visible/PAR region, and IR regions.
+Figure 6 shows the sun’s electromagnetic spectrum with the UV, visible PAR region, and IR regions.

 Let’s Mix in Some History…

-Until roughly 2010, the only practical alternatives that were available for indoor growing were incandescent, florescent, metal halide, and HPS (high pressure sodium) lights.
+Until roughly 2010, the only practical alternatives that were available for indoor growing were incandescent, fluorescent, metal halide, and HPS (high pressure sodium) lights.
 All of these were originally designed as light sources to light our homes, businesses, and streets.
-They were not intended to be grow light, but they were the only options that we had available to us.
+They were not intended to be grow lights, but they were the only available options.

 In 1997, Dr. Cary Mitchell of Purdue University began his research for NASA to find a better way to grow food in outer space.
-His research concluded that a mix of blue and red LEDs could be used to reduce the amount of electrical power per growing area by 90 percent and by 50% over full spectrum (white) LEDs.
+His research concluded that a mix of blue and red LEDs could be used to reduce the amount of electrical power per growing area by 90% and by 50% over full specrum (white) LEDs.

 His comment regarding the results of his research was:

 “Everything on earth is ultimately driven by sunlight and photosynthesis.
 The question is how we can replicate that in space.
 If you have to generate your own light with limited energy resources targeted LED lighting is your best option.
 We’re no longer stuck in the era of high-power lighting and large, hot, fragile lamps.